Peggy Notebaert Nature Museum

-The best kid-friendly things to do in Chicago
+The best things to do in Chicago with kids

 Advertising

-When kids are restless, they get antsy and irritated.
+When kids are restless, they get antsy, irritated and, if we're being honest, pretty overwhelming.
 Why not avoid boredom altogether by taking them on an adventure in Chicago?
-The city is packed with plenty of kid-friendly things to do, like swimming at the best beaches or visiting a children's museum, and many can be experienced for free.
+The city is packed with plenty of kid-friendly things to do, like swimming in a public pool or visiting a children's museum, and many can be experienced for free.
 Some of the most notable Chicago attractions are perfect for the little ones, too.
 So here are our favorite things to do with kids throughout the city as well as the nearby suburbswe’re willing to bet you’ll have as much fun as the kiddos.

 Top things to do in Chicago with kids